Carbonfreezer/multiplayer/README.md

 More games may be added by extending the array.
 Once the server is running the list of games may be extended during runtime.
 This may be done by calling the **reload** site with the browser on the domain, where the relay server is running on.
 The site **enlist** shows the currently active rooms.

+The overall idea of the relay server is, that two tokio tasks are servicing each connected client.
+The logic is split on the highest level whether the connection belongs to the client hosted server or a client.
+These tasks refer to internal communication channels, that have been set up before in the handshake phase.
+These channels belong to a room (see **server_state**).
+This is an mpsc sender to send messages from the clients to the client hosted game server and a broad cast sender the other way around.
+As only new clients need a full update of the view state, this decision is taken care of in the **send_logic_client** method.

+To keep the relay server as game agnostic as possible, only processing for connecting and disconnecting is done here.
+Otherwise, is passes on information for Client to Server RPCs, where only the player id gets attached.
+In the reverse direction, it can kick a player, or send partial updates, full updates or reset.
+A lot of error handling and tracing is done here, with error messages sent to the clients before closing the connection.